-A Brief History of the CGRFA
+A Brief History of the CGRFA1

 CGRFA 15 Report

 Cross-sectoral Matters

 Animal Genetic Resources

 Forest Genetic Resources

 Plant Genetic Resources

 Aquatic Genetic Resources

 Micro-organisms and Invertebrates

 MYPOW Implementation

 Cooperation

-The Commission's Mode of Operation11
+The Commission's Mode of Operation

 Other Matters

 Closing Plenary12

-A Brief Analysis of CGRFA 15
+A Brief Analysis of CGRFA 1512

 Upcoming Meetings14

 Glossary

 This issue of the Earth Negotiations Bulletin © <enb@iisd.org> is written and edited by Stefan Jungcurt, Ph.D., Delia Paul, Eugenia Recio. and Asterios Tsioumanis, Ph.D.
 The Digital Editor is Kiara Worth.
 The Editor is Pamela Chasek, Ph.D. <pam@iisd.org>.
-The Director of IISD Reporting Services is Langston James "Kimo" Goree VI kimo Kimo Goree VI kimo Kimo Goree VI kimo Kimo Switzerland (the Swiss Federal Office for the Environment (FOEN) and the Swiss Agency for the Environment (FOEN) and t Development Cooperation (SDC)), and the Kingdom of Saudi Arabia.
-General Support for the Bulletin during 2015 is provided by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), the New Zealand Ministry of Foreign Affairs and Trade, SWÁN International, the Finnish Ministry for Fóreign Affairs, the Japanese Ministry of Environment (through the Institute for Global Environmental Strategies - IGES), the United Nations Environment Programme (UNEP), and the International Development Research Centre (IDRC).
+The Director of IISD Reporting Services is Langston James "Kimo" Goree VI <kimo@iisd.org>.
+The Sustaining Donors of the Bulletin are the European Commission (DG-ENV and DG-CLIMATE), the Government of Switzerland (the Swiss Federal Office for the Environment (FOEN) and the Swiss Agency for Development Cooperation (SDC)), and the Kingdom of Saudi Arabia.
+General Support for the Bulletin during 2015 is provided by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), the New Zealand Ministry of Foreign Affairs and Trade, SWAN International, the Finnish Ministry for Foreign Affairs, the Japanese Ministry of Environment (through the Institute for Global Environmental Strategies - IGES), the United Nations Environment Programme (UNEP), and the International Development Research Centre (IDRC).
 Specific funding for coverage of this session has been provided by the UN Food and Agriculture Organization (FAO).
 Funding for translation of the Bulletin into French has been provided by the Government of France, the Wallonia, Québec, and the International Organization of La Francophonie/Institute for Sustainable Development of La Francophonie (IOF/IFDD).
 The opinions expressed in the Bulletin are those of the authors and do not necessarily reflect the views of IISD or other donors.
 Excerpts from the Bulletin may be used in non-commercial publications with appropriate academic citation.
 For information on the Bulletin, including requests to provide reporting services, contact the Director of IISD Reporting Services at <kimo@iisd.org>, +1-646-536-7556 or 300 East 56th St., 11D, New York, NY 10022 USA.